 If you've been diagnosed with CHD or recently had a heart attack, a stress test can show whether you can handle an exercise program.
-If you've had angioplasty (with or without stent placement) or coronary artery bypass grafting, a stress test can show how well the treatment relieves your CHD symptoms.
+If you've had percutaneous coronary intervention, also known as coronary angioplasty, (with or without stent placement) or coronary artery bypass grafting, a stress test can show how well the treatment relieves your CHD symptoms.

 You also may need a stress test if, during exercise, you feel faint, have a rapid heartbeat or a fluttering feeling in your chest, or have other symptoms of an arrhythmia (an irregular heartbeat).

 If you don't have chest pain when you exercise but still get short of breath, your doctor may recommend a stress test.
 The test can help show whether a heart problem, rather than a lung problem or being out of shape, is causing your breathing problems.

 For such testing, you breathe into a special tube.
 This allows a technician to measure the gases you breathe out.
 Breathing into the tube during stress testing also is done before a heart transplant to help assess whether you're a candidate for the surgery.